-Hi my name is Terry House I am Stacey and Kelly's Dad.
-The reason I am here today is because I had a choice.
-When we lost Stacey I could have turned to drugs, Alcohol or being with Stace, believe me I contemplated all of the above but I know Stace wouldn't want that and my family needs me so I decided to turn my heartbreak into a positive by sharing my story, in hope that some good will come out of our loss.
+Hi, my name is Terry House I am Stacey and Kelly’s Dad.
+The reason I am here today is that I had a choice.
+When we lost Stacey I could have turned to drugs, Alcohol or being with Stace, believe me, I contemplated all of the above but I know Stace wouldn’t want that and my family needs me so I decided to turn my heartbreak into a positive by sharing my story, in hope that some good will come out of our loss.

 It was then at that moment we received the call that would change our lives forever.
 Stace had not made it.
 Please let this be a dream, or nightmare rather.
 My wife lost it completely and just wanted to go to Stace but the police said we would again have to wait and it would be sometime.
 We would eventually be able to go to Frankston hospital and see Stace before the coroner comes.
 Now we must tell our other two children, Kell and Dan.
 Kell who had just had a baby girl 3 days before.
 And my 78 year old father, how do you tell him he will never see his granddaughter again?
 It will break his heart.

 It’s early hours of Saturday morning, we went to see Stace she is now at Frankston hospital, when we arrived we were asked to wait in a room with a police officer he briefly explained the events of the crash.
 What a job for him, imagine trying to explain the events of someone’s Childs death.
 I was not really listening; all I wanted was to see Stace.
 They took us into a room and she was lying there all alone.
 She looked as if she was sleeping and would soon wake up, but that was never going to happen again.
 I picked up her still then, warm hand and placed it on my heart.
 I told her she would be forever in my heart and I love you.
 We did not have much time as the coroner was coming to get her.
 The hardest thing I have ever had to do was sign the death certificate.
 As a parent, the only certificate you should have to sign is a birth one.